Friday, March 12, 2010

 B: The only clever thing about these lyrics is the way the lines “Let’s feel the beat, feel the heat, you and me” and “Just move your feet to the beat and dance with me” work so well set to the music with all that happy clapping going on.

-A: Guri sings this like she’s in an elocution lesson.
-Paint-by-numbers Nordic trash.
+Guri sings it like she’s in an elocution lesson.

 V: Great lead vocals, and the three apparently now mandatory blonde backing vocalists are as solid as ever.
 But this has so little energy for such an upbeat song.